|Information Technology in Transition||Home|

 In 2013, IBM launched MobileFirst for enterprise mobile application development with a full IDE: integrated development environment, a back-end system for security, notifications, analytics, distribution and version management.
 Microsoft Corporation acquired the Xamarin mobile app development platform in 2016.
 Although popular, Xamarin is not the only option for the front end.
 The back end is different and there are strategic infrastructure decisions and programming language choices.
 Mobile cloud services can be coded in Java or PHP.
 IBM cloud products can be used on the back end with virtual machines or defined microservices architecture.
 There can be shortcomings with enterprise-grade development: security, ad hoc approaches for notifications, integration third-party analytics, and release management tools into an existing platform.

 There has been a change in the IBM strategy within its Bluemix and mobile cloud platforms.
 MobileFirst has been rebranded to IBM Mobile and designed as a back-end API and suite of web apps tools exclusive to Bluemix.
 Employing a combination of PaaS with IaaS: infrastructure as a service, IBM Bluemix has been positioned for both mobile cloud services.
 Xamarin enables developers to create native cross-platform apps for iOS and Android using C#, and IBM supports the Microsoft .NET ecosystem.
-This allows IBM’s large enterprise client base to use the Xamarin app-building toolset with IBM Mobile.
+This allows IBM’s enterprise client base to use the Xamarin app-building toolset with IBM Mobile.

 |Cloud Computing and SOA Convergence in Your Enterprise, by David S.Linthicum, Publisher: Addison-Wesley Information Technology Series, 2009, First Edition, ISBN-13: 978-0136009221 ISBN-10: 978-0136009221.|